Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents

 \subsection{Results}

-The annotation experiment ultimately yields 176 queries across a diverse range of domains---including science, technology, media, society, economics, health, and culture---and are complex enough to require extensive web searches to answer (See Appendix~\ref{sec: annotation} for an example).
-The win rate matrix between each pair of agents is calculated based on comparison votes on these queries, as shown in Figure~\ref{fig:win_matrix}.
-The Bradley-Terry (BT) scores and the final ranking derived from them are presented in the first two columns of Table~\ref{tab:main_results}.

-In addition to the side-by-side comparison votes, we collect 1,281 instances of upvote/downvote feedback on intermediate steps, and 593 instances with highlighted text spans within the reports.
-The final step upvote rate is shown in the third column of Table~\ref{tab:main_results}, and detailed statistics for fine-grained feedback are presented in Table~\ref{tab:fine_feedback}.
+The annotation experiment yielded 176 queries across a diverse range of domains---including science, technology, society, economics, health, and culture.
+The resulting BT scores and the report-preference ranking are presented in Table~\ref{tab:main_results}.
+In addition to preference votes, we collected 1,281 upvote/downvote feedback instances on intermediate steps and 593 on highlighted text spans within the reports.
+The corresponding upvote rates are shown in Table~\ref{tab:main_results}.

-The results of static benchmark evaluation for agents involved in the human annotation are presented in the last two columns of Table~\ref{tab:main_results}, and results for additional agents are in Table~\ref{tab:fine_feedback}.
-Results for human agreement are presented in Table~\ref{tab:human_agreement}.
+We observe a strong alignment between our human evaluation results with static benchmark evaluation.
+As shown in the first four columns, the scores from the static benchmark perfectly matches the human-derived report-preference ranking.
+However, there's a divergence between this overall quality based ranking and the fine-grained metric upvote rates, as shown in the last four columns.